OmniFusion: Simultaneous Multilingual Multimodal Translations via Modular Fusion: Results

 \subsection{Simultaneous Speech Translation}

-A SimulST system must generate translations incrementally as the source audio arrives, rather than waiting for the entire utterance to finish.
-The decision of whether to commit a token or read more audio is referred to as the \textit{policy}.
-Since our E2E system does not natively support simultaneous translation, we adopt the widely used Local Agreement policy \citep{liu2020low}, which commits the longest common prefix observed across consecutive predictions.
-Concretely, at each step we process the audio in fixed chunk sizes (a hyperparameter) and irreversibly emit the overlapping prefix between the current and previous hypotheses.
-After committing, subsequent tokens are force-decoded conditioned on the partial translation committed so far.
+A SimulST system must translate incrementally as audio arrives, requiring a \emph{policy} to decide when to read or commit output.
+Since our E2E model does not natively support simultaneous decoding, we adopt the Local Agreement policy \citep{liu2020low}, which commits the longest common prefix between consecutive hypotheses.
+Audio is processed in fixed-size chunks, and committed tokens are force-decoded in subsequent steps.

-To fairly evaluate the proposed approach, we compare our E2E model OmniFusion against a strong cascaded counterpart built from the same pretrained components.
-We therefore fine-tune this cascaded baseline on the same data using LoRA adapters (Omni + SeedX LoRA FT).
-The effect of fine-tuning is discussed in more detail in \Cref{sec:offlinest}.
-We experiment with chunk sizes of $[1,1.5,2,2.5,3]$ seconds, run inference both with and without images, and report computation-aware and computation-unaware AL together with XCOMET-XL scores for the $en\rightarrow de$ and $en\rightarrow it$ language pairs in \Cref{fig:simul_st}.
+For a fair comparison, we evaluate OmniFusion against a strong cascaded baseline built from the same pretrained components and fine-tuned on the same data using LoRA adapters (Omni + SeedX).
+We experiment with chunk sizes of $[1, 1.5, 2, 2.5, 3]$ seconds, with and without images.
+As computational time in SimulST is critical, we report both \textbf{computation-aware and -unaware} Average Lagging along with XCOMET-XL scores for $en\rightarrow de$ and $en\rightarrow it$ in \Cref{fig:simul_st}.

-The results reveal several key insights.
-First, as expected, the offline ST systems (with images) achieve the highest quality in both language pairs due to access to full context.
-Next, OmniFusion is consistently around 1 second faster than its cascaded counterpart across all chunk sizes while preserving comparable quality in the audio-only setting.
-When images are provided, OmniFusion delivers both the lowest latency and the highest quality, demonstrating that visual context is substantially more beneficial in the E2E model than in the cascaded baseline allowing it to commit high quality stable outputs earlier.
-Finally, we also see that in computation-aware settings, adding image causes delay due to processing and causes overhead than only-audio creating a trade-off between quality and latency.
+Offline ST with images yields the highest quality, as expected.
+In simultaneous settings, OmniFusion is consistently about 1 second faster than the cascaded system across all chunk sizes, with comparable or slightly lower quality in the audio-only condition.
+When images are provided, OmniFusion achieves both the lowest latency and highest quality, indicating that visual context is more effectively exploited in the E2E model, enabling earlier and more stable commitments.
+Image processing introduces additional delay, highlighting a latency–quality trade-off.
+We hypothesize that OmniFusion’s advantage stems from (i) our fine-tuning strategy, including an OCR objective that aligns audio and visual representations (\Cref{tab:training_modes} shows performance degradations without multitask objectives) and (ii) the efficiency of the end-to-end architecture, which prevents the delayed onset of translation inherent in cascaded pipelines.
+Combined with Local Agreement decoding, OmniFusion achieves improved latency–quality trade-offs compared to cascaded systems.